Component Versions and Branches

 Like with software, we use branches to store different versions of the documentation.
 Branches are ideally suited for managing multiple versions of the same content.

 If we didn’t use branches to specify versions, but instead used folders with trailing version numbers, all stuffed in a single branch, then we’d have to explicitly duplicate all the files in a documentation component for each version.
 And we’d have no easy way to compare, manage, and merge different instances of a document.

 Branches handle all this for us.
 Creating a new branch is extremely cheap.
 You simply create a new branch from an existing reference in the repository, and the repository only stores what’s changed since that branch point.

-To set the version of documentation stored in a particular branch, you simply specify the version in the component descriptor:
+To set the version of documentation stored in a particular branch, you specify the version in the component descriptor:

 name: versioned-component version: '2.1' title: Versioned Component

-This is the only file you have to update when creating a new branch.
+The component descriptor is the only file you have to update when creating a new branch.
 All the page references for that component should be relative to the version, so you shouldn’t need to update any links.
 The next time you run Antora on the repository, you’ll see a new version in the component explorer drawer.